TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_connected_wifi.md

 8266wifi.serialRxTxPins = { D.9, D.8 } ;
 ```

+#### Smart Drivers

 If using TMC22XX drivers (thats either the TMC2208, TMC2209, TMC2225 or TMC2226), the following line must also be added to the board.txt file
 ```
 stepper.numSmartDrivers = X
 ```
 Where X is the number of drivers fitted.
 The drivers must be continuous and start at unit 0.
 So, for the SKR board, if you have say 3 TMC2208s and 1 other driver, the 2208s must be in slots 0, 1, 2 and the remainiong driver in slot 3 or 4.
 You can use RRF to assign any of those slots to an axis/extruder.

+#### Sensorless Homing

 If using sensorless homing/stall detection (supported by only the TMC2209 or TMC2226), the following line must be added to the board.txt file.
 ```
 stepper.TmcDiagPins = {A.2, A.1, C.5}
 ```
 Please only include the diag pin numbers where you intend to use sensorless homing on that axis.
 For example, if you only intend to use sensorless homing/stall detection on driver 0 and driver 1, only include A.2 and A.1 in your board.txt file.

+#### Driver Diag Pin

+The driver diag pin is used for sensorless homing and stall detection.
+The Fly-E3 **does not** have a way of disabling the diag pin as it is designed to be used with [Fly-2209 drivers ](https://www.aliexpress.com/item/1005001877899893.html) which have a switch on the underside of them for disabling the diag pin.
+If you plan on using endstops rather than sensorless homing and do not have the Fly-2209 drivers, you need to bend or remove the diag pin.

+### Board.txt Location

+Place the *board.txt* file in a directory called "sys" on the SD card and install the SD card in the Fly-E3.

 ### Config.g adjustments